sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ## Configure network access

 You need to make the main web server accessible over the network to external users.

-There are a few approaches, but using an ingress controller is recommended.
+To do so, we recommend using an ingress controller.

-### Ingress controller (recommended)
+### Ingress controller

-For production environments, we recommend using the [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+For production environments, we recommend using [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) to configure [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 - As part of our base configuration, we install an ingress for [sourcegraph-frontend](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/base/frontend/sourcegraph-frontend.Ingress.yaml).
 It installs rules for the default ingress, see comments to restrict it to a specific host.

 - In addition to the sourcegraph-frontend ingress, you'll need to install the NGINX ingress controller (ingress-nginx).

-- Follow the instructions at https://kubernetes.github.io/ingress-nginx/deploy/ to create the ingress controller.
+- Follow the official [Kubernetes documentation](https://kubernetes.github.io/ingress-nginx/deploy/) to create the ingress controller.

 - Add the files to [configure/ingress-nginx](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/configure/ingress-nginx), including an [install.sh](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/configure/ingress-nginx/install.sh) file which applies the relevant manifests.

-- We include sample generic-cloud manifests as part of this repository, but please follow the official instructions for your cloud provider.
+- We include [sample generic-cloud](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/configure/ingress-nginx/cloud-generic.yaml) manifests as part of this repository, but please follow the official instructions for your cloud provider.

+**TODO: is that link correct for sample generic cloud manifests**

 - Add the [configure/ingress-nginx/install.sh](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/configure/ingress-nginx/install.sh) command to [create-new-cluster.sh](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/create-new-cluster.sh) and commit the change: